Editor’s note: This story was updated Oct. 19 to include the latest United Center COVID guidelines.

-Other prominent indoor venues, such as the Barclays Center in New York and the Chase Center and San Francisco, will also require proof of vaccination or a negative COVID-19 test.
+Other prominent indoor venues, such as the Barclays Center in New York and the Chase Center and San Francisco, require proof of vaccination or a negative COVID-19 test.

 Last season, the Bulls and Blackhawks didn’t host fans until April.
 And even then, they only did so at 20% capacity.